bitrise-io/devcenter/docs/bitrise-cli/secrets.md

 your `bitrise.yml`, for example in `App Env Vars` (`app: envs:` in the [bitrise.yml](/bitrise-cli/basics-of-bitrise-yml/)), [Workflow environment variables](/bitrise-cli/workflows/#define-workflow-specific-parameters-environment-variables) and Step inputs too.

+## Secret filtering with Bitrise CLI

+Bitrise CLI automatically filters your secret env vars and prints `[REDACTED]` with newlines after the key (if the value is at least 6 characters long) so that the secret env vars are NOT VISIBLE in the build log.
+This applies to both **private and public apps**.

+For more information on secrets, check out our [Secrets and Env Vars](/builds/env-vars-secret-env-vars/) section.